Bejmach/flashlight_tensor/README.md

 > Tensor library written in pure rust, designed mostly for matrix operations

+> Earlier I decided to abandon the project, but I guess, I still want to work on that project

 > project not related to similarly named [flashlight](https://github.com/flashlight/flashlight).
 The name was coincidental and chosen independently.

 ## Features